Market analysis: South-east Asian growth

 How much growth can we expect?

 Looking at the fleet additions and totals over the last five years shows us that the going has been slow, and there’s no real reason to expect this to change greatly over the next five years.
-And whilst manufacturers will be looking towards the region for growth, this will come largely from pre-owned purchases rather than new aircraft deliveries.
+And while manufacturers will be looking towards the region for growth, this will come largely from pre-owned purchases rather than new aircraft deliveries.
 The exception to this will be Indonesia, where the quantity of billionaires means that new aircraft orders will be easier to come across – although finance remains a challenge.